 David is a U.S. Legal Permanent Resident (Green Card Holder or LPR Status) and Chinese Citizen who currently resides in the United States.

 The money is scattered amongst different accounts, including Investment Accounts, Banking Accounts, Mutual Funds, and Insurance Policies.

 David Received a FATCA Letter

-In addition, since he is a Chinese citizen, David does not disclose that he is a US Resident for Tax Purposes when he opened the accounts.
+In addition, since he is a Chinese citizen, David did not disclose that he is a US Resident for Tax Purposes when he opened the accounts.
 (In other words, he does not complete a W-9).

 David and Irene’s Information is Sent to the IRS

 Unfortunately for David and Irene, they had already been selected for audit on an unrelated matter at around the same time that the IRS received the notice from Hong Kong.

 David and Irene are Audited

 They receive a notice from the IRS in the form of a Request for Documents (IDR) requesting various different documents.

 After doing more research, David realizes that Hong Kong entered into a IGA (Intergovernmental Agreement) with the United States and that his money overseas is subject to possible levy or seizure.

 It Gets Worse

 It Gets even Worse

-David and Irene are being audited for three years initially, so the total value of the penalty they could get hit with is 100% value of the foreign accounts — which is just the FBAR penalties.
-Since David and Irene have more than $5000 of unreported foreign earnings, the amount of time the IRS has to audit them expands to six years.
+David and Irene are initially being audited for three years, so the total value of the penalty they could get hit with is 100% value of the foreign accounts — which is just the FBAR penalties.
+(50% per year, up to a 100% maximum)

 Fianlly, if the IRS discovers the Fraud, there is no Statute of Limitations — and the IRS can go back and audit them as far as they would like.

 Passport Revocation, Customs Holds & Loss of Green Card

 It could result in David and Irene losing their passport (if it is US-based) and/or be subject to a customs hold at the airport, and forced to answer questions from the US government.

 Moreover, the U.S. could also deny the renewal of the Green Card or deny Naturalization, due to Tax Fraud and Evasion.